sambuccid/hulipaa/stories/9_improve_UI.md

 - The website creator should spot that there has been an error with that page
 - Maybe the user should still be able to try and open the page
 - Perhaps we can show the result in the normal way, but instead of the result content we show the error message, making it clear that it is an error message

+TODO check that the generated bundle has all the correct fonts and css applied
+- added css for overall font of page(helvetica)
+- added css for title of results(verdana) and underline on mouse hover